wh1t3projects/PHP_Framework/README.md

-**IMPORTANT**: Big changes are planned for this summer.
-In order to provide more features, as well as fixing some issues and making the framework more extensible, it will be entirely rewritten, from scratch.<br/>
+**IMPORTANT**: Big changes are being made.
+In order to provide more features, as well as fixing some (big) issues inherent to the framework's architecture and making it more extensible, it is being entirely rewritten, from scratch.<br/>

-The same working principles will be kept, but the way the framework works, as well as the provided functions, will change.
-Current projects using this framework may cease to work properly. <br/>
+The same working principles and concepts will be kept, but the way the framework works, as well as the provided functions (and features), will change.
+Current projects using this framework will likely cease to work completely and will need to be updated.<br/>
-In order to prevent unexpected issues when attempting to update current projects to the new version, a new repository will most likely be created and this one, archived.<br/>
+In order to prevent unexpected issues when attempting to update current projects using this framework, a new repository will be created and this one, archived.<br/>

-More details to come as I work out the exact details.
+More details to come as the project advances.
+No release date has been determined yet, but will eventually be announced once it enters the Open Beta phase (currently in Closed Alpha).
 <br/><br/>

 Wh1t3projects PHP Framework